Understanding Payee vs Payer: Key Differences in Financial Transactions

 A small note on semantics: you can use either the spelling payer or payor to refer to this role.
 “Payer” is more widely used, while the term “payor” will be used in more formal contexts.
 For example, the American Medical Association (AMA) prefers the term “payor” in their documentation.

-The Relationship Between Payee and Payer
+How the Relationship Between Payee and Payer Works

-Potential Issues in the Payee/Payer Relationship
+Potential Issues in the Payee-Payer Relationship

 How to Automate Payments Between Payers and Payees